 - A player cannot use modifiers when resolving a die through a card effect, unless the card allows them to resolve multiple dice of the same symbol.

 Dice leaving play

-- If a card with a matching die leaves play, the matching die is also immediately returned to the set-aside zone.
-The removed die can enter play again at a later time, if its card enters play again.
+- If a card with a matching die leaves play, the matching die is also immediately removed from the game and set aside.
+The removed die can enter the game again at a later time, if its card enters play again

 Part 3.
 Areas of play

 Each player has their own areas of play.
 These areas are either in play or out-of-play.

 After an upgrade or support is played, it is added to the play area and is in play.
 Characters and plots also start the game in play, and remain there until defeated.
 Events are never in play; they are played, resolved, and discarded without entering the play area.

 - The abilities on cards in play can be used.